Philadelphia CPR Schools

 CPR for Healthcare Providers Certification

 In this CPR course, students receive training in infant, adult and child CPR as well as AED training.
 The certification is good for 2 years.
-The class lasts 6 hours, and students are required to pay an $85 fee.
+The class lasts 6.5 hours, and students are required to pay a $95 fee.

 CPR Recertification for Healthcare Providers and Community

 Thomas Jefferson University is right in the heart of the Philadelphia area and has several CPR certification courses available.
-Another option is Delaware County Community College, which is only about 15 miles from downtown Philadelphia, has several CPR instructor classes, refresher courses and a BLS healthcare provider class.
+Another option is Delaware County Community College, which is only about 15 miles from downtown Philadelphia, offers a CPR instructor classes and a BLS healthcare provider class.